OntoUML/ontouml-models/documentation/generate-png-metadata.md

 ## Distribution identifiers

 Existing target metadata files keep their current distribution URI.
 This avoids changing already published W3IDs.
+Existing catalog PNG distribution identifiers were historically generated as opaque UUIDs, and many of them are UUIDv4 values.
+The script treats all existing distribution identifiers as persistent opaque identifiers and never replaces them during regeneration.

 For new PNG metadata files, the script creates a deterministic UUIDv5 distribution URI under: